-In the first critical assessment of knowledge economy dynamic paths in Africa and the country disparities in knowledge-base-economy dimensions.
+In the first critical assessment of knowledge economy dynamic paths in Africa and the Middle East, but for a few exceptions, we find overwhelming support for diminishing cross-country disparities in knowledge-based economy dimensions.
 The paper employs all the four components of the World Bank's Knowledge Economy Index (KEI): economic incentives, innovation, education, and information infrastructure.
-The main finding suggests that sublevels in KE dynamics and catching-up their counterparts of higher KE levels.
+The main finding suggests that sub-Saharan African (SSA) and the Middle East and North African (MENA) countries with low levels of KE dynamics and catching-up their counterparts of higher KE levels.
 We provide the speeds of integration and time necessary to achieve full (100%) integration.
-Policy implications are discussed.
+Policy implications are also discussed.